qiaoen17/tp/docs/UserGuide.md

 ### Adding help tag: `helpstu`

 Adds a help tag to an existing student.
 When you notice that a specific student has not been attending tutorials or needs help in general, you can enter this command to indicate that the student needs help.
 You will then have a rough idea who needs more of your attention during tutorials.

 Format: `helpstu INDEX`

-* Adds a help tag to the student at the specified INDEX.
+* Adds a help tag to the student at the specified `INDEX`.
-* The index refers to the index number shown in the displayed student list.
+* The `INDEX` refers to the index number shown in the displayed student list.

 Example: